fred41/G940/README.md

 To use this driver:

 ensure 'libusb-1.0-dev' packet is installed on your system
-clone this repo 'git clone '
+clone this repo 'git clone https://github.com/fred41/G940.git'
 cd G940
 make

-There should be an driver 'g940' now.
+There should be a file 'g940' now (the driver executable).

-You have to add (most likely) a new udev rule to give the driver access
+You have to add (most likely) a new udev rule, to give the driver access
 to the G940 USB device from user space:

 SUBSYSTEM=="usb", ATTR{idVendor}=="046d", ATTR{idProduct}=="c287", MODE="0666"

 Activate the new rule by a restart.

-Plug your G940, run the driver from terminal (./g940) and 'evtest' or your game
+Plug in your G940, run the driver from terminal (./g940) and 'evtest' or your game
 to test functionality.

 Good luck :)